patrickfletcher/Models/JNP17_Corticotroph/ReadMe.md

 # Notes:

 - Default parameter values are set to produce low-frequency spiking
-- When changing parameters to match different figure panels, make sure to run the simulation to steady state before running a pulse simulation
+- When changing parameters to match different figure panels, make sure to run the simulation to steady state before running a pulse simulation.
+To disable the pulse, either set tpulse>total or keep the pulse parameter of interest (eg. gCRHpulse) set to zero.